chmouel/gosmee/README.md

 certificate and use the `--tls-cert` and `--tls-key` flags to specify them.

-If you really lazy (and who isn't) you can just give the flag `--auto-cert` and it will automatically generate certs but that need to be run as root.
+If you really lazy (and who isn't) you can just give the flag `--auto-cert` and it will automatically generate certs.
+Unfortunately this require to run on port 443 which need root and very secure.
+It may be better to just have [caddy](#Caddy) installed in front of gosmee.

 To use it you go to your URL and a suffix with your random ID.
 For example :

 <https://myserverurl/RANDOM_ID>

-The random ID accepted to the server needs to be at least 12 characters (and you really want to be it random).
+The random ID accepted to the server needs to be 12 characters (and you probably want to be it random).

 With `/new` you can easily generate a random ID, ie: